 Whereas, in contrast if a company were to use a multi-source strategy approach it would provide more reliability and source availability.
 Companies could work to make sure they have the materials they need to make their own products or produce their products in order to gain traction with their multi-source approach.
-"Today's global supply chains are leaner and more dispersed than ever before, leaving them extremely vulnerable to operation risks and unpredictable disasters, both manmade and natural.
-Developing an effective risk mitigation strategy against these inevitable threats is paramount to success in the global market place."1

-According to a leader in the analysis of supply management, IndustryStar, there are five main strategies that supply chain managers can use to combat a disruptive event.1
+According to a leader in the analysis of supply management, IndustryStar, there are five main strategies that supply chain managers can use to combat a disruptive event.